Which paperless office solution is best for you? To help you decide, we asked several experts in different industries to weigh in.

 Paperless Office Scanners

-In order to get the most out of the great tools we’ve been talking about, you may need to digitize some paper documents first.
+Any and all of the great tools we’ve talked about are rendered pointless without digital documents.
+Your first priority may be to turn your paper office into a digital office.
+To do so, you may need to digitize some paper documents first.
 But you don’t necessarily need to buy a big scanner that’ll take up a bunch of office space.
 Just whip out your smartphone!

-In contrast, Helene Berkowitz, Founder and CEO of the digital-receipts platform ReceetMe, says: ‘My favorite piece of software and/or tool that helps me work paperlessly is a mobile application called CamScanner.
-This app converts my smartphone into a wireless scanner, making it easy to scan documents and quickly convert them into digital format.
+In contrast, Helene Berkowitz, Founder and CEO of the digital-receipts platform ReceetMe, says: “My favorite piece of software and/or tool that helps me work paperlessly is a mobile application called CamScanner.
+This app turns my smartphone into a wireless scanner, making it easy to scan documents and quickly convert them into a digital format.
 I use CamScanner to scan things like medical papers, legal documents, my children’s school notes and permission slips, and more.
-It has a share feature that lets me easily share my scanned files via WhatsApp, Facebook Messenger, email, or direct URL.
+It has a sharing feature that lets me easily share my scanned files via WhatsApp, Facebook Messenger, email, or direct URL.
 I can also convert the files to PDF, JPG, Word, or text files.
-This is a really helpful feature, so if I need to send a document to my husband, for example, I can quickly scan and send it to him on WhatsApp in mere seconds.’
+This is a really helpful feature, so if I need to send a document to my husband, for example, I can quickly scan and send it to him on WhatsApp in mere seconds.”

 Did you know that you can use Smallpdf’s Scanner App for iOS and Android to digitize paper documents, too?
 Go ahead and give it a try!